 In accordance with State regulations, the Greenlawn Water District routinely monitors your drinking water for numerous parameters.
-We test your drinking water for coliform bacteria, turbidity, inorganic contaminants, lead and copper, nitrate, volatile organic contaminants, total trihalomethanes and synthetic organic contaminants.
-As listed in this newsletter, over 135 separate parameters are tested for in each of our wells numerous times per year.
+We test your drinking water for lead and copper, chemicals, inorganic nitrate/nitrite, principal contaminants, specific organic containments, pesticides, coliform bacteria, radiological, disinfection byproducts, perchlorate, perfluoroalkyl substances, 1,4-dioxane, and other water quality parameters.
+As listed in this newsletter, over 190 separate parameters are tested for in each of our wells numerous times per year.
 The table presented on page 3 depicts which parameters or contaminants were detected in the water supply.
 It should be noted that many of these parameters are naturally found in all Long Island drinking water and do not pose any adverse health effects.